 - Washing our hands after all appointments and often.

 - Hand Sanitizer is available in the lobby and exam rooms.

 - We recommend that you not come to the hospital if you are feeling ill, and we expect the same of our staff.

-- Starting in July, 2021 we are offering a “hybrid" appointments!
-Simply call us when you arrive, and let us know if you would like to enter the clinic or have our "curbside" service.
-From there, the staff will guide you through the process.
+- We are offering a “curbside service".
+Simply call us when you arrive and the staff will guide you through the process.

 As a result of COVID and reduced availability from our general practice veterinarian partners, we are also seeing a HUGE increase in caseload right now.
 While we are doing our best to accommodate this increased demand, we are limited by staffing and physical space and this has led to an increase in wait times.
 To this end we have had to make some hard decisions regarding the kinds and amounts of cases we are able to see while we continue to work on expansion and increased staffing.
-Effective June 21st, 2021, we will be CLOSED Monday through Friday from 9:00 a.m. to 3:00 p.m., except for EMERGENCT/CRITICAL cases or TRANSFERS from our veterinary partners.
 To ensure that we are available for urgent and emergent cases, we may be unable to see the following types of cases:

 - Bandage changes